Former Raiders player involved in deadly crash misses alcohol test, ordered to appear in court - NewsBreak

 LAS VEGAS ( KLAS ) — Former Las Vegas Raiders player Henry Ruggs III was ordered to appear in court over a missed alcohol test.

 Ruggs’ attorneys appeared on his behalf Wednesday morning for a motion hearing.
 Judge Suzan Baucum said Ruggs must make a court appearance because he missed a breath check-in.
 Although his attorneys argued Ruggs has been dutiful and self-tested shortly after missing the test, Judge Baucum said that didn’t matter and ordered him to appear in court on Monday, Nov.
-22.Lawyers for Henry Ruggs want firefighters’ text messages, claim crews waited 20 minutes to put out flames
+22.Ex-Raider Henry Ruggs yelled at police, hospital staff after fatal crash, records show

 Ruggs is facing charges of DUI resulting in death and reckless driving resulting in death in connection with a deadly crash on Nov.
 2. Court documents revealed Ruggs had a blood-alcohol level twice the legal limit and was speeding at 156 mph seconds before the crash.
 His Corvette rear-ended Tina Tintor’s car on Rainbow Boulevard near Spring Valley Parkway causing it to catch fire, killing her and her dog.